|MP 4.01.19||Laparoscopic and Percutaneous Techniques for the Myolysis of Uterine Fibroids|

 Some of the lysis procedures are specialized and are not widely disseminated; therefore, requests for out of network referral may occur.

 This policy was originally created in 2004 and was updated regularly with searches of the MEDLINE database until it was archived in December 2009.
-In July 2013, the policy returned to active status and was updated with a search of the MEDLINE database through June 12, 2013.
+In July 2013, the policy returned to active status.
+Most recently, the literature was reviewed through June 16, 2014.

 Randomized controlled trials (RCTs), which minimize selection bias and confounding, are the optimal study design for evaluating the safety and efficacy of a new medical intervention.
-No RCTs comparing laparoscopic and percutaneous myolysis techniques to other uterine fibroid treatments (surgical methods or non-invasive procedures such as uterine artery embolization) were identified in the literature searches.
-Only uncontrolled case series were identified, and these are summarized below for each of the proposed laparoscopic and percutaneous myolysis technologies.
+Only 1 RCT comparing a laparoscopic and percutaneous myolysis technique with another uterine fibroid treatment (ie, surgical methods or noninvasive procedures such as uterine artery embolization) was identified in literature searches.
+The RCT evaluated laparoscopic radiofrequency ablation and is described next.
+The remainder of the literature consists of uncontrolled case series.

 Ultrasound-guided Radiofrequency Ablation